abdullaabdullazade/abdullaabdullazade/README.md

 ## 🌱 Learning Journey
 I'm constantly learning and keeping myself updated with the latest in tech.
 Currently, I'm focusing on:
-- Enhancing my proficiency in Python for backend services
 - Building dynamic mobile applications using React Native
 - Delving into C++ for high-performance computing